Chihiro-001/Chihiro-001/README.md

 - 👋 Hi, I’m @Chihiro-001
 - I am new to coding and enjoying this new adventure!
 - 🌱 I’m currently learning HTML / CSS / Javascript / GitHub... just beginner things but more stuff are coming 💪🏼
-- I will commit as much as I can to improve my skills.
+- I will commit as much as I can.
 If you have any feedback on my project(s), please drop a comment 😉
 - 👀 Outside of coding, I’m passionate about health, environment, and fitness 🌷

 <!---